Our 2019 Election Plan

 MPs also held town halls, Minister of Democratic Institutions Maryam Monsef held a cross-country tour, and citizens held community forums.

 The results of consultations showed that 88% of the expert witnesses and 87% of the citizens who testified recommended Canada adopt a system of proportional representation.
-This was consistent with 13 previous commissions, assemblies or committees recommending PR.
-Read Fair Vote Canada’s submission to the ERRE here.
+This was consistent with the recommendations of 13 previous commissions, assemblies or committees.

-Finding no willingness from the Liberal members on the ERRE to keep their own promise, the NDP and Green Party members, in an effort to find a majority consensus in the committee’s report that would keep the conversation alive, joined with the Conservatives in recommending a referendum on proportional representation.
+Finding no willingness from the Liberal members on the ERRE to keep their own promise, the NDP and Green Party members joined with the Conservatives in recommending a referendum on proportional representation in the committee’s report, in an effort to find a majority consensus and keep the conversation alive.
+This was a desperate bid, considering that most of the expert witnesses were against a referendum.

 In May 2017, the NDP put the report of the ERRE to a vote in the House of Commons.
 The vote was a final effort to give MPs themselves a chance to speak up and re-open the conversation.

-In advance of the vote, Fair Vote Canada commissioned the largest poll ever of Canadians –a sample of over 15,000 people in 20 Liberal ridings.
-The polling showed a strong majority of constituents wanted the Liberals to keep their promise and wanted their own MP to stand up for it.
+In advance of the vote, Fair Vote Canada commissioned the largest poll ever of Canadians on this topic—a sample of over 15,000 people in 20 Liberal ridings and elsewhere.
+The poll results showed a strong majority of constituents wanted the Liberals to keep their promise and wanted their own MP to stand up for it.

-In June, 2017, Justin Trudeau admitted that – despite his own campaign promises and reassurances to the contrary – he had always opposed any form of proportional representation and was only ever willing to consider what he calls “preferential ballot” (properly called Alternative Vote).
+What Justin Trudeau really wanted was another winner-take-all system.
+In June 2017, Justin Trudeau admitted that despite his own campaign promises and reassurances to the contrary, he had always opposed any form of proportional representation and was only ever willing to consider what he calls the “preferential ballot,” which is to the system normally referred to as the Alternative Vote.

-Although ranked ballots can be used within proportional systems, Alternative Vote is a majoritarian (winner-take-all) system supported by only 4% of experts who testified to the ERRE.
-Expert testimony and simulations showed Alternative Vote would produce results in Canada even more distorted than first-past-the-post and would have given the Liberal Party an even bigger false majority in 2015.
+Although ranked ballots can be used as a feature of proportional systems, Alternative Vote is a winner-take-all system supported by only 4% of experts who testified to the ERRE.
+Expert testimony and simulation work have shown that the Alternative Vote would have given the Liberal Party an even bigger false majority in 2015 (213 seats instead of 184).